tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_T91MT.md

 Sound
 -----

-Sound works as per the Beginners Guide instructions.
+Sound works as per the Beginners' guide instructions.

 Video
 -----